Parka

-A parka or anorak is a type of coat with a hood, often lined with fur or faux fur.
-This kind of garment is a staple of Inuit clothing, traditionally made from caribou or seal skin, for hunting and kayaking in the frigid Arctic.
+A parka, like the related anorak, is a type of coat with a hood, that may be lined with fur or fake fur.
+Parkas and anoraks are staples of Inuit clothing, traditionally made from caribou or seal skin, for hunting and kayaking in the frigid Arctic.
 Some Inuit anoraks require regular coating with fish oil to retain their water resistance.
+Parkas are typically longer, often extending to the thighs or knees.
+Anoraks are usually shorter than parkas, often hip-length, and are traditionally a pull-over jacket.

 The words anorak and parka have been used interchangeably, but they are somewhat different garments.
 Strictly speaking, an anorak is a waterproof, hooded, pull-over jacket without a front opening, and sometimes drawstrings at the waist and cuffs, and a parka is a hip-length cold-weather coat, typically stuffed with down or very warm synthetic fiber, and with a fur-lined hood.

 Etymology

 The word anorak comes from the Greenlandic (Kalaallisut) word annoraaq.
 It did not appear in English until 1924; an early definition is "a beaded item worn by Greenland women or brides in the 1930s".
 In the early 1950s it was made from nylon, but changed to poplin by 1959, when it was featured in Vogue magazine as a fashion item.
 In 1984, The Observer used the term to refer to the type of people who wore it and subsequently, in the United Kingdom, it is sometimes used as a mildly derogatory term.

 The word parka is derived from the Nenets language.
 In the Aleutian Islands the word simply means "animal skin".
 It first entered the English written record in a 1625 work by Samuel Purchas.

 The Inuit who speak Inuktitut use parkas and have various terms related to them as follows: